MaraJade/martincreekquarry/content/home.rst

 We provide crushed quarry rock.

 Please make sure to set up an account before attempting to purchase rock.
-No credit or debit card purchases are allowed, all rock sales must be done through a pre-established account.
+Our quarries do not accept debit or credit cards.

-(Call office to set up an account: 541-942-1057)
+To set up an account, please visit the Documents_ page.

+If you have questions, please call the office at 541-942-1057.

 Hours
 ^^^^^

 Martin Creek  Quarry:

-7:30 AM - 4 PM
+7 AM - 4 PM

 Monday - Friday